 If you don’t have a budget you won’t know whether you have got your spending truly under control.

-Learning how to create your budget (and save money) can be hard if you haven’t done this in a long time.
+Learning how to budget your money can be hard if you haven’t done this in a long time.

 Look back over your bank account statements and your receipts to see where your money goes.